1. The History of British Christianity – Facts and Fiction (100-200 A.D.)

 Though the exact dates are not known, Christians have been in the British Isles for millennia.

-Up until recent times, there has been a desire to trace the connection to Christ back as far as possible.
+There has always been a desire to trace the connection to Christ back as far as possible.

 People have gone to great lengths to paint the UK as a Christian nation.

 I know of no Biblical premise for this position and on that basis alone I reject it.
 Also, God is still calling His people here to proclaim the Gospel, and He is drawing men and women from other parts of the world to minister here.
-They have a genuine calling and I believe this also demonstrates that God has not turned His back on the people of Europe.
+God has not turned His back on the people of Europe.

 Optimism, Pessimism or Realism?
 Ministry in Britain is a challenge.
 But things have not regressed to the days when the first Christian set foot on British soil.
 Can you imagine that at some point in history there was only one, single, solitary Christian in the land?